stoneskin/stoneskin.github.io/SummerCamp_Python_Minecraft/Session2.2.md

 from mcpi_e.minecraft import Minecraft from mcpi_e import block

-serverAddress = "localhost" # change to your minecraft server playerName = "stoneskin2020"
-pythonApiPort = 4711
+serverAddress = "localhost" # change to your minecraft server if different playerName = "yourusername" # change to your name pythonApiPort = 4711

 mc = Minecraft.create(serverAddress,pythonApiPort,playerName)